 The devil’s work.
 The abbot thought as he began to turn back to the grinning Beleth.

 But Purson again called the abbot back to attention, instantly kneeling before him and placing his forehead upon the abbot’s bejeweled hand.
 “Father, hear my confession.”

-To his surprise, the laughing wife Beleth now also dropped. but to both knees and with her head bowed in subjugation, added, voice hushed and penitent, “And I, Father, I beg God to forgive me: Hear my confession.”
+To his surprise, the laughing wife Beleth also dropped before the abbot, but to both knees and, head bowed in submission, added, her voice now hushed and penitent, “And I…I also…I beg God to forgive me: Hear my confession.”